ecernsit/ecernsit.github.io/_posts/2016-09-21-announcements.md

 ---
 >3 Jan, 2017

+### Examinations Re-scheduled : Final dates,

+3rd Jan,17 to 13th Jan,17

+4th Jan,17 to 14th Jan,17

+>3 Jan, 2017

-### Examinations scheduled on 3rd Jan,17 2:30 PM to 5:30 PM & 4th Jan,17 are postponed.
+##### Examinations scheduled on 3rd Jan,17 2:30 PM to 5:30 PM & 4th Jan,17 are postponed.
 Final dates will be intimated soon